 In order to produce content correctly inside CentOS Artwork Repository, it is required that all work lines be connected somehow.
 This is the way automation scripts can know what design model and what translation files to use when specific contents are produced, also where to save the content produced as result.
-This connection between directories takes place through two path constructions named The Master Paths and The Auxiliar Paths.
+This connection between directories takes place through two path constructions named The Master Path and The Auxiliar Paths.

-The master paths point to directories which contain the source files (e.g., SVG files) required to produce base content (e.g., PNG files).
-Each master path inside the repository has several auxiliar paths associated.
+As master path consider the last directory, inside a directory structure, which contains the source files (e.g., SVG files) required to produce base content (e.g., PNG files).
+Master paths are backup by auxiliar paths.